fguevaravas/dhp_code/README.md

 # Code accompanying ``Some discrete inverse problems with internal functionals''
 This code illustrates examples from the paper ``Some discrete inverse problems with internal functionals'' by Marcus Corbett, Fernando Guevara Vasquez, Alexander Royzman and Guang Yang (_insert arXiV link_)

 The code that is provided is in Julia and it can be used  to generate annotated HTML or interactive Jupyter notebooks.

+Instructions:
+* Change directory to this repository
+* run Julia and activate the current environment (`] activate .`).
+This will install any needed dependencies
+* in the Julia prompt: `include("process.jl")` to convert all the `.jl` files into interactive Jupyter notebooks

+A list of all the files
+* `example1.jl`: one single Dirichlet boundary condition is needed for local uniqueness
+* `example2.jl`: a case where the linearized inverse problem is not injective
+* `example3.jl`: a case where the linearized inverse problem is ill-conditione

 ## Funding
 This project was partially funded by the National Science Foundation